Kavanaugh's staunch gun-rights defense among hundreds of decisions in spotlight

 “Even the lesser burdens of a criminal investigation – including preparing for questioning by criminal investigators – are time-consuming and distracting.
 Like civil suits, criminal investigations take the President’s focus away from his or her responsibilities to the people,” he said.
 “And a President who is concerned about an ongoing criminal investigation is almost inevitably going to do a worse job as President.”

-Fox News’ Nicole Darrah, Alex Pappas, Gregg Re and The Associated Press contributed to this report.
+Fox News’ Alex Pappas, Gregg Re and The Associated Press contributed to this report.